-If you’re an author and you want to write a back cover for your book, I have some advice for you.
-A back cover needs to be short and compelling – so why not start with the blurb?
-The blurb is a quick summary of what happens in your book.
-It should be two to three lines long and it should include keywords that will help people find your book when they search on Amazon or Google Books.
-What do those back covers look like then?
+The back cover blurb (also called a logline) is a quick summary (typically 2-3 lines long) of what happens in your book.
+It could be written by someone other than the author and should include keywords to help people find your book when they search on Amazon or Google Books.
+So what do those back cover blurbs look like then?
 Here is a great example:

 A lonely man seeks revenge against his unfaithful wife’s lover – and finds himself framed as her killer instead.

-1. Write a catchy title that will draw in readers
+Write a catchy title that will draw in readers

 The title of my first novel is The Price of Silence.